tomahawkins/risk/README.md

   - [Valid Message Transfer](https://github.com/tomahawkins/risk/blob/master/RISK/Verify.hs):
     The kernel only transfers messages between specified partitions.
     Verified by extracting all TransferMessages intrinsics and comparing source and destination partitions to spec.
-- Verification assumes correctness of:
+- Verification assumes:
+  - A complete specification (which is far from it at the moment).
+  - The trusted computing base:
     - Haskell compiler.
     - Verification analysis functions.
-  - GIGL to C code generation.
+    - RISK's GIGL compiler.
-  - Intrinsic implementation.
+    - RISK intrinsic implementations, e.g. TransferMessages, RestoreContext.
     - C compiler, assembler, hardware, etc.

 # Random Ideas